apache/tvm/docs/dev/microtvm_design.rst

 1. **Host-Driven**.
 The Graph Runtime can run on the host and carry out execution by issuing commands to the device using an RPC link with a UART-like transport.
 2. **Standalone**.
-A C Graph Runtime is available to compiled on-device, but it is not particularly memory efficient.
+A C Graph Runtime is available to be compiled on-device, but it is not particularly memory efficient.
 This way enables standalone execution without any attached host.

 Host-Driven is designed for experimenting with models on-device and, like AutoTVM, uses the RPC server to drive computation on-device.
 Standalone is intended for deployment.